top of page

 Charles Dufour, Bulles de Comptoir

 Another trailblazer, Jérôme Coessens is redefining champagne through a Burgundian lens, focusing entirely on his single vineyard, Largillier, in Ville-sur-Arce.
-Rather than blending which is a pillar of Champagne identity, he vinifies distinct parcels of this site to reveal nuanced expressions of Pinot Noir, treating sparkling wine with the precision and terroir-focus of a fine still wine.
+Rather than blending which is a pillar of Champagne identity, he vinifies distinct parcels of this site to reveal nuanced expressions of Pinot, treating sparkling wine with the precision and terroir-focus of a fine still wine.
 His low- to zero-dosage cuvées, often aged extensively and sometimes barrel-fermented, are uncompromisingly pure and site-specific: champagne with a singular voice.

 Champagne is changing.
 Climate change is no longer a future concern, it’s shaping vineyards now.
 Land prices in the historic heartland are soaring.
 And the Aube?
 The Aube is quietly showing the way forward.

 Producers in the north are now planting forgotten varieties to adapt.
 Single-vineyard expressions are gaining global traction.
 Organic farming is no longer a niche, but a necessity for any winemaker serious about resilience.
-These are all things the Aube has been doing - not as a trend, but as a way of life.

 As Champagne confronts the pressing questions of climate, sustainability, and transparency, the Aube already offers a compelling answer: pragmatic, principled, and rooted in real vineyards.